 2. Play an open string.
 The tuner displays the pitch of the note you are sounding.

-3. If the indicator is to the left of center, the pitch of the string is flat and needs to come up (higher), if it is to the right of center, the note is sharp and needs to come down (lower).
+3. If the indicator is to the left of center or below, the pitch of the string is flat and needs to come up (higher), if it is to the right of center or above, the note is sharp and needs to come down (lower).

 I use a Planet Waves NS Mini.
 It’s amazingly small and accurate.

 Apps And “Listening” Tuners

 The other option here is a standalone tuner like the Korg CA-40.
 This is what comes with many starter ‘ukulele packages.
 It features a virtual needle and a little microphone to hear your uke.